toolpath/syil/README.md

 _Table 16.
 Probe Outer Corner Syntax_

 Example MDI Command: G65 "PROBEOUTSIDECORNER" A54.
 B1.
 C1 D.5
+***

 ### PROBEINSIDECORNER

 The Probe inside Corner macro probes the inside edges of a pocket and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
-`B` the desired corner to probe.
+`B` is the desired corner to probe.
 `C` is the probing distance.
-The Probe should be roughly centered, diagonaly from the corner before beginning.
+ - The Probe should be roughly centered, diagonally from the corner before beginning.

 ![probeInternalCorner](images/probeInternalCorner.png)

 _Figure 16.
 Probe Inside Corner Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- |
 | G65 | "PROBEINSIDECORNER" | A | B | C |

 _Table 17.
 Probe Inner Corner Syntax_

 Example MDI Command: G65 "PROBEINSIDECORNER" A54.
 B1.
 C.5

-### SUPPORTED FUSION 360 PROBING FEATURES
+## SUPPORTED FUSION 360 PROBING FEATURES

 WCS override provides a known coordinate system for the probe to safely drive to a desired probing location.
 The override offset specifies which work offset should be used to drive the probe.
 In the below example, the value 6 corresponds to G59.
 WCS override must be enabled when using out of postion checks or zero point compensation.